CsatiZoltan/t8code-wiki/Step-3---Adapting-a-forest.md

 The two `0` parameters are flags that specify
 - Recursive adaptation.
 If this is true, the adapt callback will be called recursively for the elements until no element will further be refined or coarsened.
+Hence, we can refine or coarsen more than one level.
 - Create face ghosts.
 If this is true, `forest_adapt` will create a layer of (face) ghost elements.